13 January 2019

-SMS messages are a highly effective method to improve appointment attendance and cut no-show rates, both of which increase revenue and productivity in the many industries that depend on appointments.
+SMS appointment reminders are a highly effective method to improve appointment attendance and cut no-show rates, both of which increase revenue and productivity in the many industries that depend on appointments.

 Customers who fail to arrive for an appointment lose money for your business.
 Further loss occurs when staff waste valuable time chasing no-show customers to reschedule appointments.

-Here are six tips to maximize the effect of your SMS appointment reminders:
+Here are six tips to maximise the effect of your SMS appointment reminders:

 1. Get the timing right